toivoh/julia-kernels/README.md

 This is a small suite of tools aimed at being able to write kernels in Julia, which could be executed on the CPU, or as GPU kernels.
+The idea is to implement a subset of Julia that can be easily converted into a kernel.
+(Though the syntax `dest[...]` is only supported in `@kernel` blocks.)
+The pipeline structure of the code should also allow to plug other front/back ends onto the internal transformations.
 The current version has a simple Julia backend; speed seems to be somewhat slower than a handcoded kernel.